Will Turkish elections lead to greater press freedom?

 Why We Wrote This

-The increasingly autocratic Turkish president, Recep Tayyip Erdoğan, has strictly curbed press freedom.
-Many journalists are hoping that he will lose upcoming elections to an opposition pledging to respect media rights.
+The increasingly autocratic president, Recep Tayyip Erdoğan, has strictly curbed press freedom.
+Many Turkish journalists are putting their hopes in a victory by an opposition that has pledged to respect media rights.

 Reporters Without Borders ranks Turkey 165th out of 180 nations in its newest World Press Freedom Index, describing the situation there as “very bad.”